stefan-jansen/machine-learning-for-trading/05_strategy_evaluation/README.md

 - [Building diversified portfolios that outperform out of sample](https://jpm.pm-research.com/content/42/4/59.short), Marcos López de Prado, The Journal of Portfolio Management 42, no. 4 (2016): 59-69.
 - [Hierarchical Clustering Based Asset Allocation](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2840729), Thomas Raffinot, 2016

+We demonstrate how to implement HRP and compare it to alternatives in Chapter 13 on [Unsupervised Learning](../13_unsupervised_learning) where we also introduce hierarchical clustering.

+## Trading and managing a portfolio with `Zipline`

+The open source [zipline](http://www.zipline.io/index.html) library is an event-driven backtesting system maintained and used in production by the crowd-sourced quantitative investment fund [Quantopian](https://www.quantopian.com/) to facilitate algorithm-development and live-trading.
+It automates the algorithm's reaction to trade events and provides it with current and historical point-in-time data that avoids look-ahead bias.
+[Chapter 8 - The ML4T Workflow](../08_strategy_workflow) has a more detailed, dedicated introduction to backtesting using both `zipline` and `backtrader`.

+In [Chapter 4](../04_alpha_factor_research), we introduced `zipline` to simulate the computation of alpha factors from trailing cross-sectional market, fundamental, and alternative data.
+Now we will exploit the alpha factors to derive and act on buy and sell signals.

+### Code Examples: Backtests with trades and portfolio optimization

+The code for this section lives in the following two notebooks:
+- The notebooks in this section rely on the `conda` environment `ml4t-zipline`.
+For installation, please see instructions provided [here](../installation).
+- The notebook [backtest_with_trades](01_backtest_with_trades.ipynb) simulates the trading decisions that build a portfolio based on the simple MeanReversion alpha factor from the last chapter using Zipline.
+We not explicitly optimize the portfolio weights and just assign positions of equal value to each holding.
+- The notebook [backtest_with_pf_optimization](02_backtest_with_pf_optimization.ipynb) demonstrates how to use PF optimization as part of a simple strategy backtest.

+## Measure backtest performance with `pyfolio`

+Pyfolio facilitates the analysis of portfolio performance and risk in-sample and out-of-sample using many standard metrics.
+It produces tear sheets covering the analysis of returns, positions, and transactions, as well as event risk during periods of market stress using several built-in scenarios, and also includes Bayesian out-of-sample performance analysis.

+### Code Example: `pyfolio` evaluation from a `Zipline` backtest

+The notebook [pyfolio_demo](03_pyfolio_demo.ipynb) illustrates how to extract the `pyfolio` input from the backtest conducted in the previous folder.
+It then proceeds to calcuate several performance metrics and tear sheets using `pyfolio`

+- The notebook relies on the `conda` environment `ml4t-zipline`.
+For installation, please see instructions provided [here](../installation).